 Workers Compensation Attorney in Orlando, FL

 Accidents that occur in the workplace can be a significant legal headache.
 Fortunately, Florida law provides legal accident coverage for victims by ensuring they receive compensation for any injuries and losses that have been caused by the negligence of others.
 Florida law also offers income and medical benefits to those who have been injured in the workplace, regardless of who was at fault.
 This law is known as workers’ compensation.
-When you hire The Leach Firm, P.A. to represent your legal interests, you can count on our experience of over 15 years in the field of accident and injury litigation.
-Our workers’ compensation attorney in Orlando, FL is here to guide you through the complicated process involved with workers’ compensation laws.
+When you hire The Leach Firm, P.A., to represent your legal interests, you can count on our experience of over 15 years in the field of accident and injury litigation.
+Our workers’ compensation attorney in Orlando, FL, is here to guide you through the complicated process involved with workers’ compensation laws.
 As an injured worker in Orlando, FL, or the surrounding areas, you deserve service from a skilled and knowledgeable lawyer who will fight for the benefits to which you’re entitled.

 Q: What is workers compensation?

-A: Workers compensation is a state-regulated system which provides medical and lost wage benefits designed to help you if you are injured on the job or develop a work-related illness.
+A: Workers compensation is a state-regulated system that provides medical and lost wage benefits designed to help you if you are injured on the job or develop a work-related illness.
 There are no pain and suffering benefits under the Florida Workers Compensation Statute.